-Financial institutions heterogeneity, a high degree of dissimilarity across multiple dimensions, including business focuses, correlated asset holdings, capital structures, and funding sources, reduces systemic risk.
+Financial institutions' heterogeneity, a high degree of dissimilarity across multiple dimensions, including business focuses, correlated asset holdings, capital structures, and funding sources, can reduce systemic risk.
 We empirically test this hypothesis using a bank holding company (BHC) level heterogeneity index based on granular balance-sheet, income statements, cash flow statements, and off-balance-sheet information for the U.S. bank holding companies over a sample period spanning the second quarter of 2000 to the fourth quarter of 2021.
 We find that the BHC-level heterogeneity negatively correlates with BHC-level systemic risk, SRISK, measured both at the global and local level.
 We also construct a sector-heterogeneity index and demonstrate that a reduction of heterogeneity occurred in the U.S. financial sector prior to both the Great Recession (2007-2009) and the COVID-19 Recession, especially for the largest bank holding companies (BHCs).
-As such, a declining level of financial sector heterogeneity can be an early warning signal of economic recessions.
+As such, a declining level of financial sector heterogeneity may exacerbate the consequences of systemic shocks.

-Keywords: Financial institutions, Bank holding companies, COVID-19, Great Recession, FDIC, Financial markets, Financial crises, Economic Recessions, Heterogeneity; Systemic risk, Dodd Frank
+Keywords: Financial institutions; Bank holding companies; COVID-19; Great Recession, FDIC; Financial markets; Financial crises; Economic Recessions; Heterogeneity; Systemic risk; Dodd Frank;

-JEL Classifications: D62, E02, G21, G28, G32, G33, G38
+JEL Classifications: D62; E02; G21; G28; G32; G33; G38